AdobeDocs/experience-manager-forms-cloud-service.en/help/ms-dynamics-odata-configuration.md

 * Write data into [!DNL Microsoft Dynamics] on adaptive form submission
 * Write data in [!DNL Microsoft Dynamics] through custom entities defined in form data model and vice versa

-[!DNL Experience Manager Forms] add-on package also includes reference OData configuration that you can leverage to quickly integrate [!DNL Microsoft Dynamics] with [!DNL Experience Manager Forms].
+[!DNL Experience Manager Forms] add-on package also includes reference OData configuration that you can use to quickly integrate [!DNL Microsoft Dynamics] with [!DNL Experience Manager Forms].

 When the package is installed, the following entities and services are available on your [!DNL Experience Manager Forms] instance: